greenelab/generic-expression-patterns/README.md

 bash install.sh
 ```
 6. Navigate to `new_model_experiment/` directory to see an example notebooks for how to train a VAE on your compendium and then analyze your own dataset using that new model
-7. Create a configuration and metadata files for your analysis following the instructions in the notebooks and the definitions below.
+7. Create configuration and metadata files for your analysis following the instructions in the notebooks and the definitions below.
 Configuration files should be in `config/` directory.
 Metadata files should be within your analysis directory (`data/metadata/`).
 8. Run notebook

 The tables lists parameters required to run the analysis in this repository.
 These will need to be updated to run your own analysis.
 The * indicates optional parameters if you are comparing the ranks of your genes/gene sets with some reference ranking.
 The ** is only used if using `get_recount2_sra_subset` (in download_recount2_data.R).